THE WHOLISTIC MEDICAL CENTRE DIFFERENCE

-Cannabis is not just another drug, herb or magic bullet, we view it as an adjunct to holistic health care.
-So, where appropriate we can also discuss nutritional medicine, exercise, sleep and psychological support.
+Cannabis is not just another drug, herb, or magic bullet, we view it as an adjunct to holistic health care.
+So, where appropriate we can also discuss nutritional medicine, exercise, sleep, and psychological support.
 It may also be useful to incorporate Chinese herbs relevant to your condition to improve outcomes.
-The above adjuncts will potentially have the effect of improving health outcomes, reducing the dose of cannabis you need and hence reduce the monthly cost and any potential side effects.
+The above adjuncts will potentially improve health outcomes, reducing the dose of cannabis you need and hence reduce the monthly cost.

-For the initial appointment (which can be in person or via video) you will need to have relevant information such as medical history, letters from your GP or specialists.
-If Cannabis is indicated, the Wholistic Medical Centre doctor will make a formal online application to the TGA on your behalf.
-Note that your name is not revealed.
-We only need your initials and DOB.
+For the initial appointment (which can be in person or via video) you will need to have relevant information such as medical history, current medication and symptoms.
+If Cannabis is indicated, the Wholistic Medical Centre doctor will prescribe you the appropriate form of Medical Cannabis.

-You will be notified once we receive the approval from the TGA.
-You will be asked to make an appointment to discuss the specific medication and starting dose and things to look for.
-Your doctor will write a prescription and send/give that to you, along with the approval documentation.
+During your appointment we will discuss the specific medication and starting dose and things to look for.
+Your doctor will write a prescription and send/give that to you.
 We will also endeavour to find a specific pharmacy near you that will provide you with the medication.
-Follow up appointments are advised initially fortnightly to establish the correct dose and then monthly for the first 6 months to monitor progress and thereafter every 3-6 months as advised to obtain repeat scripts.
+Follow up appointments are advised 2 weeks later to establish your response and adjust the formula or the dose.
+After a stable outcome has been achieved a review in 3 months and again at 6 months.
+Note, by law, all scripts automatically expire after 6 months and need to be reviewed.

-The oil (CBD oil) is the most commonly used method for administering medical cannabis.
+The oil form is the most commonly used method for administering medical cannabis.
 The whole plant extract is mixed with a food grade oil (e.g. olive, canola).
-A dropper is used to place the oil under the tongue, it is absorbed within a minute.
+A dropper / micro syringe is used to place the oil under the tongue, it is absorbed within the mouth in a few minutes.
+Taste is generally not an issue. .

-When taken as an oil (most common form of medical cannabis) under the tongue, and not swallowed, Cannabis is absorbed directly into the blood stream and has medium bioavailability.
-The effects can be felt in 30min to 90min and last about 4-8 hrs.
+When taken as an oil under the tongue, and not swallowed, Cannabis is absorbed directly into the blood stream.
+The effects can be felt in 30min to 120min and last about 6-8 hrs.

-When CBD cannabis is ingested, (as in added to food) i.e. goes through the digestive tract, has lower bioavailability and is slower to act 30min to 2 hours and lasts 3-6 hours.
+When cannabis is ingested, (as in added to food) i.e. goes through the digestive tract, where some of it is destroyed and it is less effective.

 Can I drive?